-Table A-19 Query Object Properties
+Table F-20 Query Object Properties

 Application Application (Read only)

-Application object
+Application object.

 CalendarQuery Boolean (Read only)

-Returns TRUE if th is Query can be used as a Calendar query.
+Returns TRUE if thi s Query can be used as a Calendar query.

 Identifier String (Read only)

-uely identifying string that represents this Query.
+ely identifying string that represents this Query.
 This can be er to retrieve the same object.

 MailQuery Boolean

-Returns TRUE if th e Query is a Mail query.
+Returns TRUE if the Query is a Mail query.

 Modified Boolean (Read only)

-Contains TRUE if the Query may have been modified since the last time you ran it.
+Contains TRUE if the it. ne Query may have been modified since the last time you ran

 NeedsToRun Boolean (Read only)

 Contains TRUE if the database has changed in such a way that the results of the query might be different.

 Private Boolean

-Contains whether or not the item is local to the current user.
+Contains whether Contains whether or not the item is local to the current user.

 Valid Boolean (Read only)

 Contains TRUE if the object is still valid.
 The object could become invalid if the item was deleted while you still had an instance of it.

 Value String (Read only)

-Contains the name e of the Query.
+Contains the name of the Query.

-Table A-20 Query Object Methods
+Table F-21 Query Object Methods

-, Export Function Export (OutputFile As String, TemplateFile As String, DateSpecification As String) As Items specified, the plate.
-If a Dat Issults of the Query to OutputFile.
-TemplateFile is optional; if Items are exported in delimited ASCII form, as specified in the templateFile is provided, the Query is run as a Calendar outing the passed date as it would in the Calendar view.
-Run Function Run (DateSpecification As String,[Sort As Boolean]) As Items ry on the database, returning the result.
-DateSpecification is ecified, the Query is run as a Calendar query, substituting the
+Export Function Export (OutputFile As String, TemplateFile As String, DateSpecification As String) As Items specified, the plate.
+If a Dat sults of the Query to OutputFile.
+TemplateFile is optional; if Items are exported in delimited ASCII form, as specified in the temespecification is provided, the Query is run as a Calendar uting the passed date as it would in the Calendar view.
+Run Function Run (DateSpecification As String,[Sort As Boolean]) As Items optional; if sp ry on the database, returning the result.
+DateSpecification is ecified, the Query is run as a Calendar query, substituting the s it would in the Calendar view.